SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 To remove: Upload the example sketch "megaTinyDeTune" under megaTinyCore examples.
 Open serial at 115200, and type/send D to clear the tuning constants - alternately, your own sketch could just write the last 12 bytes of the USERROW to 0xFF with USERSIG.h.

 To retune: Repeat steps 2-3.
 Immediately after it is uploaded (must be no other reset or powercycle, and must not be running the bootloader), the tuning sketch will ALWAYS retune the chip.
 This allows you to fix a bad tuning, done for example far from operating conditions or with a malfunctioning reference clock.

+### Self-tuning (room temperature only, no reference needed)
+This is less accurate than a cryststal.
+Connect a serial adapter to Serial, and open your favorite serial terminal (wwhich hopefully isn't the wretched serial monitor).
+Use UDPI to upload SelfTuning.ino without modification, with speed set to 20 MHz Internal.

+Within under a minute the oscillator will be tuned based on it's default turning value after correcting for the oscillator error (except on 2-series, where internal oscillator error isn't in the sig row and 0-series which can't compile the sketch at all).
+Unless you have disabled debug output, you will get a play-by-play accounting of the process.

+Switch selected clock to 16 MHz and repeat the process.

+This will overwrite anything you had stored in the last 12 bytes of the USERROW.

+### SelfTuning from external watch crystal
+Connect a serial adapter to the alternate serrial pins and change the `HAS_EXT_XTAL` to 1 instead of 0.
+Otherwise, proceed as above.

+Once the tuning is complete, you may disconnect the crystal and it's loading caps if they are not needed. (the loading caps are of such low value that they don't *need* to be removed), and frequently end up being nasty small components.
+The lowest I'm willing to place is 0603, and in a couple of cases I used them for crystal loading caps to save space.

+#### SelfTuning Caveats
+* Using a crystal requires a 1-series or 2-series part.
+* Not using a crystal will not be as accurate as an external timebase or crystal.
+* Layout of the crystal pins must be done very carefully!
+* Avoid being thrown out the window by malfunctioning peripherals. (see jolly story at the end of this document)

 ### Without tuning the part (really easy, less accurate)